 If you’ve tried multiple things for several weeks and haven’t noticed any change in your nails, see a dermatologist or another skin care professional.
 They can take a look at your nails and ask you questions about your routine and overall health.

 If need be, they can prescribe a prescription-strength nail treatment that can help to strengthen your nails.

-Our nails can send lots of messages to others, and weak or brittle nails can make you self-conscious.
+Our nails can send lots of messages to others, and weak or brittle nails may make you self-conscious.
 Thankfully, there are lots of things you can do to help strengthen your nails and improve them.

 If you’ve tried various remedies and nothing helps, see your doctor.
 There might be an underlying condition causing thin or brittle nails, and only by treating the root cause will your nails be able to become strong again.